 The law prohibits coworkers, supervisors, managers, and third parties with whom an employee comes into contact from engaging in harassment, discrimination, or retaliation.
 Any person who has suffered harassment, discrimination, or retaliation or who has learned of harassment, discrimination, or retaliation may report harassment, discrimination, or retaliation.
-Complainants may have the option of filing an informal complaint or formal complaint.
-The District encourages any individual who believes he or she has been the Victim of Harassment, Discrimination, or Retaliation, to file an Informal or Formal Complaint.
+Complainants may have the option of filing a Complaint.
+The District encourages any individual who believes he or she has been the Victim of Harassment, Discrimination, or Retaliation, or who believes that another has been the Victim of Harassment, Discrimination, or Retaliation, to file an Informal or Formal Complaint.
 No employee may be retaliated against as a result of lodging a complaint or participating in any workplace investigation.